valverdemp/bloques/README.md

-# List of commands to create the blog corpus BLOQUES
+# List of commands to create a blog corpus

 BLOQUES is a corpus made up of weblogs.
+Here I explain the steps I followed to build the corpus.

-To build the corpus I did NOT use software like BootCat (with "Custom URLs" option) or TextSTAT because I did not want to extract all the text from every blog post but only the text in the main body (and not the header and the comments section).
+I did not use software like BootCat (with "Custom URLs" option) or TextSTAT, which allow you to build a corpus from a list of URLs, because I did not want to extract all the text from the web pages.
+I was interested only in the text in the main body, written by learners, and not the header and the comments section.
 Therefore, I needed to download first the HTML files and then use the HTML tags to locate and discard the header and comment sections.
-I followed these steps (you can skip step 1 and 2 if you use the files I made available).
+I followed these steps (you can skip step 1 and 2 if you use the files I make available).

 ###1.
 Collect a list of blogs that are of your interest.